 This is strictly a business decision.

-So they can make cheap air conditioners with cheap labor in Mexico and then bring them back to the United States and sell them here.
+Yeah, business decision so they can make cheap air conditioners with cheap labor in Mexico and then bring them back to the United States and sell them here because we'll be their biggest market.

-I'm sure Mexico would buy some some also.
+I'm sure Mexico would buy some also.

-He said, quote, I would like to tell them thank you for going out of your way, taking your time away from your family working on the carrier and employees deal, sticking to your word and going to bat for all of us at carrier so we can keep our jobs here.
+He said, quote, I would like to tell them thank you for going out of your way, taking your time away from your family, working on the carrier and employees deal, sticking to your word and going to bat for all of us at Carrier so we can keep our jobs here.

 I'd like to thank Donald Trump and Mike Pence for doing it so quickly.